Lawani-EJ/Lawani-EJ/README.md

 ## ✨ Fun Facts
 - Bleach is my favorite anime.
 - As a Kid, I wanted to be a doctor.
-- I love listening to music.
+- Also I love listening to music.

 ## 📫 Contact
  For a quick response, DM me on [Gmail](https://mail.google.com/mail/u/0/#inbox?compose=new).